 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to pursue its objective by investing in a portfolio consisting of equity securities of companies in the healthcare industry that the sponsor believes are "innovators" as defined below, selected as of April 16, 2019 (the "Security Selection Date").
+The trust seeks to pursue its objective by investing in a portfolio consisting of equity securities of companies in the healthcare industry that the sponsor believes are "innovators" as defined below, selected as of October 21, 2019 (the "Security Selection Date").

-The sponsor selected the portfolio starting with the securities in the Poliwogg Healthcare Innovation Index (the "Poliwogg Index") as of the Security Selection Date.
-The Poliwogg Index is described in greater detail below.
+The sponsor selected the portfolio starting with the securities in the S-Network Healthcare Innovation Index as of the Security Selection Date.
+The S-Network Healthcare Innovation Index is described in greater detail below.
 From those securities, the sponsor eliminated any securities of any company that as of the Security Selection Date:

-- no longer had one or more drugs in phase II or III U.S. Food and Drug Administration ("FDA") clinical trials (as described further below); - no longer had one or more drugs designated breakthrough, fast track or orphan drug status by the FDA (as described further below) or have an expected catalyst within the next 24 months; - had a significant market capitalization decrease as determined by the sponsor since the last Poliwogg Index reconstitution date; or - based on publicly available information as of the Security Selection Date, is the subject of an announced business combination reported by such company as expected to occur within 12 months of the date of this prospectus.
+- no longer had one or more drugs in phase II or III U.S. Food and Drug Administration ("FDA") clinical trials (as described further below); - no longer had one or more drugs designated breakthrough, fast track or orphan drug status by the FDA (as described further below) or have an expected catalyst within the next 24 months; - had a significant market capitalization decrease as determined by the sponsor since the last S-Network Healthcare Innovation Index reconstitution date; or - based on publicly available information as of the Security Selection Date, is the subject of an announced business combination reported by such company as expected to occur within 12 months of the date of this prospectus.

-If the sponsor eliminated securities of any company based on the above criteria, it replaced any such securities with securities of companies that it determined would have been likely to be included in the Poliwogg Index if there was a Poliwogg Index reconstitution as of the Security Selection Date.
-The sponsor made this determination based on publicly available information along with information provided by Poliwogg Services, LLC, the developer of the Poliwogg Index.
-During the trust's life, the trust will not change its portfolio to reflect any change in the component securities of the Poliwogg Index.
+If the sponsor eliminated securities of any company based on the above criteria, it replaced any such securities with securities of companies that it determined would have been likely to be included in the S-Network Healthcare Innovation Index if there was a S-Network Healthcare Innovation Index reconstitution as of the Security Selection Date.
+The sponsor made this determination based on publicly available information along with information provided by S-Network Global Indexes, Inc. ("SNGI"), the developer of the S-Network Healthcare Innovation Index.
+During the trust's life, the trust will not change its portfolio to reflect any change in the component securities of the S-Network Healthcare Innovation Index or the weightings of the components within the S-Network Healthcare Innovation Index.
 If the sponsor creates additional units after the trust's inception date, the trust will purchase the securities originally selected by applying the strategy.
 This is true even if a later application of the strategy would have resulted in the selection of different securities.